yttrion/doomnvim/README.md

 ## NOTE
-**doomnvim was made for neovim, it may not work as intended on vim**
+**doomnvim was made for neovim 5, it may not work as intended on vim**

 **doomnvim works best with [Nerd fonts](https://github.com/ryanoasis/nerd-fonts)**